 Space is full of mysteries, but one in particular has been weighing on our minds lately: How’s the food up there?
-We’re taking a look at how space meals get made, the best astronaut food hacks, and the experiment that showed just where the best french fries in the galaxy would really be found.
+Here’s how space meals get made, the best astronaut food hacks, and the experiment that showed just where the best french fries in the galaxy would really be found.

-Over the years, the Space Food Systems Laboratory at Johnson Space Center in Houston — the group responsible for making sure astronauts stay fed in space — has arrived at a list of 200 core foods, each neatly stored in its own little pouch which can serve as a rehydration chamber if necessary or even be popped into the space station’s food warmer for a heat and serve meal.
+Over the years, the Space Food Systems Laboratory at Johnson Space Center in Houston—the group responsible for making sure astronauts stay fed in space—has arrived at a list of 200 core space foods.
+Each one is neatly stored in its own little pouch, which can serve as a rehydration chamber if necessary or even be popped into the space station’s food warmer for a heat and serve meal.

-Those 200 core items — which include everything from a rehydrated chicken-pineapple salad to a thermostabilized mocha yogurt — make up the backbone of the astronaut diet, though some of them are more appreciated parts of it than others.
+Those 200 space staples—which include everything from a rehydrated chicken-pineapple salad to a thermostabilized mocha yogurt—make up the backbone of the astronaut diet, though some of them are more appreciated parts of it than others.

 The freeze-dried shrimp cocktail is a particularly popular choice, a preference lab manager Vickie Kloeris told io9 she attributes to the cocktail’s secret ingredient: horseradish, which gives the dish a bit of a spicy kick sorely lacking in much of the space fare.
 But, just like some items remain around through the years, there are also a few foods that get cut.
 Graham crackers, for instance, were axed from the manifest after crew members complained about all the crumbs drifting around, a problem that also led them to favor tortillas over sliced bread.

-It’s not so surprising that — when you gather a group of engineers and research scientists, and trap them in a metal tube for months at a time high above the Earth’s atmosphere — they might start figuring out ways to tinker with their environment.
-Astronauts, particularly those stationed for long stints on the International Space Station, have come up with a few food hacks to add a little unexpected zest to their meals.
+It’s not so surprising that—when you gather a group of engineers and research scientists, and trap them in a metal tube for months at a time high above the Earth’s atmosphere—they might start figuring out ways to tinker with their environment.
+Astronauts stationed for long stints on the International Space Station have come up with a few clever food hacks to add some unexpected zest to their meals.

 While aboard the ISS, Magnus undertook a number of cooking experiments, aided by cutting boards and bowls that she anchored down with copious amounts of duct tape.
-Perhaps the most impressive, though, was her repurposing of the ISS food warmer to make roasted garlic and onions, an operation she achieved by using foil packets that had previously held heat and serve meals and running the vegetables through the food warmer again and again for hours at a time.
+Perhaps the most impressive was her repurposing of the ISS food warmer to make roasted garlic and onions, an operation she achieved by using foil packets saved from previous heat-and-serve meals to run vegetables through the food warmer again and again for hours at a time.

-The garlic and onions technique made its way into a Christmas meal Magnus prepared by remixing a variety of core and bonus food items to arrive at a final menu of mesquite grilled albacore steaks, a dressed up cornbread stuffing, and crab salad.
+Magnus’ garlic and onions technique made its way into an elaborate Christmas meal the astronauts prepared, remixing a variety of their core and bonus food items to arrive at a final menu of mesquite grilled albacore steaks, a dressed up cornbread stuffing, and crab salad.
 (Although Magnus noted that the packaged, rehydrated egg that she used in the salad in place of a hard boiled egg was an extremely disappointing substitution.)

 But, not everyday can feature so elaborate a spread: the onions alone took Magnus almost three hours to cook in the food warmer and astronauts’ days are already packed.
 So what’s the hungry, but time-strapped, astronaut to do when tired of eating their meals straight from the foil?
-The answer is best served wrapped up in a tortilla.
+The answer is in a tortilla.

-In her space log, Magnus wrote a little about the important place the tortilla held in astronaut meals, especially in creating her favorite: the space cheese quesadilla.
+In her space log, Magnus wrote a little ode to the importance of the tortilla in astronaut meals, especially in creating her personafavorite: the space cheese quesadilla.

 You can do so much with a tortilla; it becomes the vehicle with which to eat almost anything.
 I cannot think of anything that cannot be put on a tortilla, or has not been put on a tortilla.
 Consequently, one of the main goals of any crew is to make sure that enough tortillas get on board (the only other high demand object is caffeine) . . .
 My favorite thing though, is to just heat the cheddar cheese spread, put it on the tortilla and add some salsa.
 You end up with a space cheese quesadilla.